nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/index.md

 #### Error Reporting

-NCHS needs a mechanism to report errors to vital records jurisdictions in response to receipt of VRDR Death Certificate Documents that could not be processed.
+NCHS needs a mechanism to report errors to vital records jurisdictions in response to receipt of VRDR Death Certificate Documents and BFDR Birth Certificate Documents that could not be processed.
 Vital records jurisdictions need a mechanism to report errors to NCHS in response to coded causes of death, race, and ethnicity that could not be processed.

 ### FHIR Messaging

-As described earlier, the [Vital Record Death Reporting (VRDR)STU2 FHIR IG](https://build.fhir.org/ig/HL7/vrdr/index.html) specifies how to represent the information sent from vital records jurisdictions to NCHS using FHIR documents.
+As described earlier, the [Vital Records Death Reporting (VRDR)](https://hl7.org/fhir/us/vrdr/) and [Birth and Fetal Death (BFDR)](https://hl7.org/fhir/us/bfdr/) specify how to represent the information sent from vital records jurisdictions to NCHS using FHIR documents.
 However, it does not specify the mechanism that is used to exchange those FHIR documents, nor how the coded response is represented and returned to the submitter.
 This document describes the use of FHIR Messaging to accomplish this essential function.
 [FHIR Messaging](https://hl7.org/fhir/messaging.html) defines:

 1. A standard [MessageHeader](https://hl7.org/fhir/messageheader.html) resource that captures common message metadata including
   * An id that is useful for correlating requests and replies.